rxng8/GinRummyAlgorithm/README.md

 ## Current Work and Code:

 * Please navigate to `/ginrummy/GinRummyMavenProject/HandEstimationModel.java` to see what I'm working on with hand estimation lstm model.
     * I write this form scratch without any usage of library.
+I don't want to use any library because I want to deeply understand process of neural networks.

     * This model takes an input of observation of the opponent move, and output an estimated opponent hand.
 (For more information, please navigate to the documentation I have written in the file or navigate to report 5).

     * This file is being finished.
+TODO: Finish the back-propagation process, and prediction algorithms.

 -------------
 <!--